Keep cool this summer with delicious chocolate orange pudding ice-lollies!

-And on the subject of orange slices… it wouldn’t be one of my recipes if I didn’t try to sneak a few vitamins and minerals in there, right?!
+On the subject of orange slices… it wouldn’t be one of my recipes if I didn’t try to sneak a few vitamins and minerals in there!
 I think chocolate and orange is a fabulous combination, but you can leave the fruit out if you don’t want to be so virtuous.
-Not that there’s anything really virtuous about frozen chocolate pudding on a stick, mind you.
+Not that there’s anything really virtuous about frozen chocolate pudding on a stick, even with a slice of orange.

 Chocolate orange ice lollies